doctrine-extensions/DoctrineExtensions/doc/mapping.md

-# Mapping extension for Doctrine2
+# Mapping extension for Doctrine

 **Mapping** extension makes it easy to map additional metadata for event listeners.
 It supports **Attribute**, **Xml** and **Annotation** drivers which will be chosen depending on